Steam frigate: United States Navy

 The United States Navy likewise started with a general 'steamer' class.
 In 1842 it consisted of of 4 guns, commissioned in 1837, and (with a horizontal submerged paddle).
-Union was not yet armed, but would later also have 4 guns. was a smaller craft that would later be armed with 2 guns.
+Union was not yet armed but would later also have 4 guns. was a smaller craft, which would later be armed with 2 guns.
 By then the U.S. Navy already had the screw corvette under construction.